-2.13.12 Super-Lists and Sub-Lists
+12.13.12 Super-Lists and Sub-Lists

-It is possible to define a "super-list" (as in opposite of sub-list), that is, a "container" list that includes all the subscribers in a predefined set of sub-lists.
+It is possible to define a "super-list" (as in opposite of sub-list), that is a "container" list that includes all the subscribers in a predefined set of sub-lists.
 This can be done recursively to any depth.
-Only the LISTSERV maintainer can create a super-list, for security reasons.
-Concretely, the "Sub-lists=" keyword is protected from owner tampering in the same fashion as "Notebook=".
+Site maintainers can create super-lists consisting of any of the lists on the server, regardless of who owns them.
+A non-maintainer list owner may convert a standard list that they own into a super-list, but they may only add other lists that they own to the Sub-Lists= setting.
+Attempts by non-maintainer list owners to add non-owned lists to their super-list will result in an error when the list configuration is stored, and the configuration will be left unchanged.

 The value is a comma separated list of all the sub-lists, which must all be on the same (local) machine.
 For instance: